Using String’s Length property

 9 |

-You can directly use Length
+We can also directly use Length

 property even without creating variable.